DomenDolar/dd_plsql2gitlab/README.md

 # dd_plsql2gitlab

-Package is prepared to transfer PACAKAGE CODE to the GITLAB with PL/SQL.
+Package is prepared to transfer PACKAGE CODE to the GITLAB with PL/SQL.
 You can change code and push any code to the GITLAB using pure PL/SQL.</br></br>

 Description of function sendPackage2Git(</br>
      p_project => :p_project,                - the name of the PACKAGE object in database</br>